anderson-optimization/firebase-lib/docs/09-altering-non-variable-resource-paths.md

 Now, the empty `get()` call will still return `user-id`'s data.
-Invoking `get()` or any other method on `users` with a new path will take precedence over what is set in the path template.
-Executing a data method with the option to `{removeSubpaths: true}` will ignore additions to the template.
+Invoking `get()` or any other method on `users` with a new path will take precedence over the path template.
+Executing a data method with the option to `{removeSubpaths: true}` will ignore additions to the template during that call.
 A path can be reset to its original via `clearPathTemplate()` call.
+And, just the subpath can be removed via `clearSubpaths()`.

 NOTE: A measure of caution should be exercised when using path templates.
 Assigning sub-paths during method invocation, despite being slightly more